 End point adjustment (E.P.A.) - Sets the overall, maximum distance the servo rotates in either direction.
+(No matter where the dual rates are set, the servo will never travel beyond the limit set by the end point adjustment.)

 Exponential - Normally, servos respond proportionally to control stick input from the transmitter (e.g., if the stick is moved halfway, the servo will move halfway).
 However, with "exponential," the servo can be made to move more or less than initial stick movement (less servo movement is more common).
 Exponentials are commonly used to "soften," or decrease initial servo travel for the ailerons, elevators and rudder.
 This way, initial control stick inputs from the pilot result in small servo movement for a smoother flying airplane.